omarcm12/GPIOWEB/README.md

 # GPIOWEB
 #RASPBERRY PI GPIO CONTROL FROM THE WEB
-This is te code of a project where can monitor and control the gpio pins of the raspberry pi 2
+This is te code of a school project where can monitor and control the gpio pins of the raspberry pi 2

 Used technology:
 Python, PHP, Bootstrap, Javascript (With JQUERY) and files